 To treat dieback disease, check the stem below the affected area to find the source of the infection.
-You should be able to clearly see the bad parts.
+You should be able to see the bad parts clearly.

-Then you should cut off the whole affected branch from the stem.
-Making sure that you remove all of the unhealthy parts.
+Then, you should cut off the whole affected branch from the stem.
+Make sure that you remove all of the unhealthy parts.

-To help your plant recover, apply a graft to the stem where you’ve cut the branch from.
+To help your plant recover, apply a graft to the stem from which you’ve cut the branch.

-Sometimes, environmental factors such as heat and cold cause your Hibiscus to wilt.
+Environmental factors such as heat and cold sometimes cause your Hibiscus to wilt.

 In cold temperatures, the tropical Hibiscus may wilt due to cold shock.
 This is when the plant has gone into shock because the temperature is too cold.

-For cold shock, move the plant to a sunnier or more protected spot.
+Move the plant to a sunnier or more protected spot for cold shock.
 In extremely cold conditions, bring the plant inside and provide it with heat and humidity.

 Hibiscus loves the sun.
-But sometimes too much can cause it to become dehydrated and wilted.
-If you think your hibiscus is getting too much sun then give it some shade.
+But sometimes, too much can cause it to become dehydrated and wilted.
+If you think your hibiscus is getting too much sun, give it shade.

 You could do this by moving it to another bright area in the garden.
-You can also provide it with temporary cover such as a parasol.
+You can also provide it with a temporary cover, such as a parasol.

-Make sure, though, that you water your hibiscus more regally in the summer, especially if it’s potted.
+Make sure, though, that you water your hibiscus more regularly in the summer, especially if it’s potted.

-Sometimes if a Hibiscus plant has become overwhelmed by bugs or pests then this may also be why it’s wilting.
+Sometimes, if a Hibiscus plant has become overwhelmed by bugs or pests, it may also be wilting.

 Wilting will be one of the last signs of a pest infestation on your Hibiscus.
 More common signs of an infestation include yellowing leaves and stunted growth.